dalmo1991/superflexPy/doc/components.rst

 .. image:: pics/components/junction.png
    :align: center

-A :code:`Junction` is an element that takes the outputs of several upstream elements and directs them into a single downstream element.
+A :code:`Junction` is an element that receives the outputs of several upstream elements and directs them into a single downstream element.

-The behavior of a junction in SuperflexPy is controlled by direction matrix that defines how the incoming fluxes are to be combined (summed) to feed the downstream element.
+The behavior of a junction in SuperflexPy is controlled by a direction matrix, which defines how the incoming fluxes are to be combined (summed) to feed the downstream element.